netdata/netdata/database/README.md

 If you set `update every = 2` and `history = 1800`, you will still have an hour of data, but collected once every 2 seconds.
-This will **cut in half** both CPU and RAM resources consumed by netdata.
+This will **cut in half** both CPU and RAM resources consumed by Netdata.
 Of course experiment a bit.
 On very weak devices you might have to use `update every = 5` and `history = 720` (still 1 hour of data, but 1/5 of the CPU and RAM resources).

 You can also disable [data collection plugins](../collectors) you don't need.